-In many cities there are large groups of underground dwellers in subway and other tunnels.
-Communities of homeless men, women and children living their lives under our feet.
+In many cities, there are large groups of underground dwellers in subways and other tunnels.
+Communities of homeless men, women, and children living their lives under our feet.
 Marc Singer’s award-winning documentary Dark Days chronicled their existence back in 2000.
 Other films ranging from C.H.U.D.to Feral have dealt with or mentioned them.
-Topside, from writer/directors Logan George and Celine Held is the latest film to be set in that world.
+Topside, from writer/directors Logan George and Celine Held, is the latest film to be set in that world.

 Much of this is shown from Little’s perspective, the camera frequently shooting not from her point of view but from her level.
 She’s never been out of the tunnel before and shooting like this Topside does a great job of capturing the kind of shock and terror a young child would feel going from the warm, safe existence they knew to the frigid, chaotic streets of NYC in the winter.

-I usually review horror films, but this is horror of another kind.
-The real life horror of people in what is supposed to be a developed country having to live like this.
+I usually review horror films, but this is the horror of another kind.
+The real-life horror of people in what is supposed to be a developed country having to live like this.
 Of what they have to go through on a night like this.
 And of a young child’s fear at what happens.